NACLab/ngc-learn/docs/tutorials/neurocog/metrics.md

 probability values so that using `measure_CatNLL()` makes sense (as this assumes the model scores are normalized probability values).

-## Measuring Spiking Model Statistics
+## Measuring Some Model Statistics

 In some cases, you might be interested in measuring certain statistics related to aspects of a model that you construct.
 For example, you might have